 NPR's Allison Keyes has more.

-Mr. CHUCK RICHARD (Lead Analyst, Outsell): On these pay-per-click ads, 14.6 percent are estimated to be fraudulent - people who are using one of these means, of either trying to waste someone else's money or earn some money for themselves.
+CHUCK RICHARD: On these pay-per-click ads, 14.6 percent are estimated to be fraudulent - people who are using one of these means, of either trying to waste someone else's money or earn some money for themselves.

 KEYES: Allison Keyes, NPR News, Washington.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.